oniongarlic/tkuftools/README.md

 CLI Föli utils

 * tkuftop, a "top" like utility to show City of Turku Föllari bike rental station status.
+Can also dump info as CSV or feed with MQTT
 * tkufstop, display stop information

-This one in C. Requires curl and json-c.
+This one in C.

+Requires curl, json-c and mosquitto.

 GPLv3